eulergomees/spotify_redesign/README.md

 # Spotify redesign

-A Spotify redesign using Flutter.
+A Spotify redesign using Flutter, Firebase and Bloc.